 This development is driven by a combination of sustainability goals, increasing public pressure, and financial incentives from governments.

 As a practical example in inland shipping, take an existing barge combination, where the first EPA Tier IV-final-certified 3512E Caterpillar engines were installed.
-These engines were then equipped with SCR catalysts and Fischer’s self-cleaning Diesel Particulate Filters (DPF).
+These engines were then equipped with SCR catalysts and the self-cleaning Diesel Particulate Filters (DPF) from our partner.

 To provide another example from a different sector, a new research vessel is also equipped with three particulate filters.